twp88/CV/README.md

 #### Communication

-The common thread of all of the different jobs that I have done is communication.
+The common necessity of all of the different jobs that I've done is the ability to communicate.

-+ Coding at Makers Academy requires you to collaborate on nearly every single line you right over a four month period.
++ Coding at Makers Academy requires that you to collaborate on nearly every single line you write over a four month period.
 From pair programming to group project work, the agile principles that Makers evangelises means it is imperative that you know and learn how to communicate first and write code second.

-+ I gave several talks at teacher conferences about the adoption and use of technology in the classroom in order to aid and not inhibit teaching.

-+ While co-authoring the publication "Funbook" (Difusion/Pons idiomas 2015) I had to co-ordinate the tasks of co-planning and writing with my co-author and editors.
++ While co-authoring the publication "Funbook" (Difusion/Pons idiomas 2015) I had to co-ordinate the tasks of co-planning and writing with my co-author and editors, not to mention working together to create the concept of the book in the first place.

-+ As a teacher, I had to simplify the task of communicating and explaining complex grammatical concepts to people whose first language is not English.
++ As a teacher, I had to simplify the task of communicating and explaining complex grammatical concepts, or training students to pass exams in order to gain places at universities, or places of work.
+Non of these people spoke English as a first language, and many of them could only communicate in the most elementary ways.

 + Working as a sales rep in a 4D cinema in Barcelona I had to deal with customer expectations and issues using three different languages in a difficult and hectic environment.

++ I gave several talks at teacher conferences about the adoption, adaptation and use of technology in the classroom in order to aid and not inhibit teaching.
+Many of these talks were directed at people who had problems indentifying the on button of a computer.

-#### Another Skill
+#### Adaptability

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+From teaching to book writing, sales and retail to voice acting and programming, all across four different countries, three languages and two continents and in the space of three years, I have had to learn to adapt.

+Each job, task, country or culture has posed it's own unique challenges.
+Be it the Spanish tax system or Australian visa rules, soothing the feathers of disgruntled Catalan customers or preparing my students for the potential of hazards of a New Zealand earthquake (or Tsunami), each situation that I have faced in the past three years has required that I adapt and learn fast.

 ## Education